Akvinikym/the-hask-runner/README.md

 ## Overview

 This is a simple platformer game where you have to navigate you cube through various obstacles.
 The only thing you control in this game is gravity direction.
-Try to survive as long as possible.
+Try to survive for as long as possible.

 ## Controls